abhishek9sharma/sarathi/README.md

 ## Usage

 #### Generating Git Commit Messages
 Sarathi provides a convenient command `sarathi git autocommit` to generate commit messages for Git commits.
 - Stage the files you want to commit
 - Run `sarathi git autocommit`.
-This command will automatically analyze your staged changes, generate a commit message via OPEN AI, show the generated message to you, and if you confirm, will commit your changes to the repository with the generated message.
+This command will automatically analyze your staged changes, generate a commit message via OPEN AI, and commit the changes automatically.
+It will then run `git commit --amend` for you to edit the generated commit message.

 #### Generating docstring messages
 You can generate docstrings for your python code using commands such as below